Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 | Load and Increment | LDI
 | Load, Increment and Repeat | LDIR

+<a id="table-5-4-block-transfer-and-search-group"></a>
 _Table 5-4.
 Block Transfer and Search Group_

 ### 5.4.4 8-Bit Arithmetic and Logic Group

-This group of instructions (Table 5-5) performs 8-bit arithmetic and logical operations.
+This group of instructions ([Table 5-5](#table-5-5-8-bit-arithmetic-and-logic-group)) performs 8-bit arithmetic and logical operations.
 The Add, Add with Carry, Subtract, Subtract with Carry, And, Or, Exclusive Or, Compare, and signed and unsigned Multiply take one input operand from the accumulator and the other from a register, from immediate data in the instruction itself, or from memory.
 All memory addressing modes are supported: Indirect Register, Short Index, Direct Address, PC Relative Address, Stack Pointer Relative, Indexed, and Base Index.
 Except for the multiplies, which return the 16-bit result to the HL register, these instructions return the computed result to the accumulator.
 Both signed and unsigned division are provided.
 All memory addressing modes except Indirect Register can be used to specify the divisor.

 The Increment and Decrement instructions operate on data in a register or in memory; all memory addressing modes are supported.
 Three instructions operate only on the accumulator: Decimal Adjust, Complement, and Negate.
 The final instruction in this group, Extend Sign, takes its 8-bit input from the accumulator and returns its 16-bit result to the HL register.